kridel-lab/Kridel-Lab-Website/_posts/2019-05-01-Anjali-fellowship.md

 ---
-title: Anjali wins an Award
+title: Anjali secures a fellowship
 date: "May 1, 2019"
 layout: post
 output: